 Traditions Tournament Bracket

-PHILADELPHIA - For the second straight week, the University of Pennsylvania's beloved toast toss tradition held the overwhelming majority in the voting and advanced in the College Football Traditions Tournament.
-Penn garnered 61 percent of the second-round vote over Mississippi State's Cow Bells and will now take on West Virginia's Country Road tradition.
-The winner advances to the Final Four.
-You can vote for the Quakers here.
+PHILADELPHIA - With more than 71 percent of the vote, the University of Pennsylvania's beloved toast toss tradition toppled top-seeded Florida State in the first round of the College Football Traditions Tournament.
+Penn advanced to take on Mississippi State's Cow Bells in the second round.
+You can vote for the Quakers in Round 2 here.

-Penn was one of 32 schools selected for the tournament to decide college football's best tradition.
-One of the most unique traditions in sports, the toast toss received more first round votes (2,833) than any other school.
+One of the most unique traditions in sports, the toast toss received more first round votes (2,833) than any of the other 32 schools selected for the tournament.
+Penn is the only FCS school in the tournament and is a No. 8 seed.

 The toast toss takes place after the third quarter of home football games where Quaker fans unite in the singing of "Drink a Highball."
 As the last line is sung - "Here's a toast to dear old Penn" - the fans toss toast onto the sidelines.